 This is an important consideration because if you don’t mind using a stand-alone frother, you might be able to save some money by purchasing a model without milk steaming (such as the Nespresso machine).

 But if you do want everything combined into one machine, consider the milk functions of any model you’re looking at.

 After taking a look at all these options, hopefully, you’re well on your way to making a great choice.
-Our absolute top pick for 2020 is the Barista Express by Breville, but this is closely followed by our runner-up, the Café Barista by Mr. Coffee.
+Our absolute top pick for this year is the Barista Express by Breville, but this is closely followed by our runner-up, the Café Barista by Mr. Coffee.

 For those customers interested in single-serving machines, we’re especially excited about the Keurig K-Café model.
 The machine that we think is the best pick for the money is the Café Steam by Mr. Coffee.

 We wish you luck finding the perfect cappuccino machine.